algosup/2023-2024-project-2-x86-retrogaming-team-5/README.md

 ## Objective

-Your mission, is to guide Pac-Man through the maze, eating all the pellets in sight while avoiding the relentless ghosts.
+Your mission is to guide Pac-Man through the maze, eating all the pellets in sight while avoiding the relentless ghosts.
 Each pellet brings you closer to victory, but beware - the ghosts are hungry for a chase!

 ## Controls